heptarch/heptarch.github.io/projects.md

    different researchers play the same role as different teams.
 Another solution is to build rapport with external research groups; although better than nothing, like university collaborations it tends to suffer from suboptimal scaling in $n$.
-I think a combination of the above is best.

-8. *Collaboration.* The comm
+8. *Collaboration.*

 9. *Talent.*